 - 8.6.1 The methods used are applicable to individual pupils and groups.
-Selected staff work as Phonics Champions, using bespoke systematic phonics instruction, some of which are based on the structure of the Phenomenal Phonics programme sessions, along with techniques more suitable for older learners.
-These Phonics Champions will also help other staff to plan and support the building of phonic understanding among relevant pupils. - 8.6.2 Phonics, blending and developing understanding of sound chunks and syllables will be used both in lessons and as an intervention programme for selected learners. - 8.6.3 Key staff are responsible for delivering reading intervention sessions, the structure of which will be shaped around the individual pupil's needs.
+Pupils accessing phonics follow the Phenomenal Phonics Programme (see appendix 1), with curricular adaptations made for pupils where required, in line with pupils' individual needs. - 8.6.2 Selected staff work as Phonics Champions, using bespoke systematic phonics instruction, following the Phenomenal Phonics Programme.
+These Phonics Champions will also help other staff to plan and support the building of phonic understanding among relevant pupils. - 8.6.3 Phonics, blending and developing understanding of sound chunks and syllables will be used both in lessons and as an intervention programme for selected learners.

-- 8.6.4 All pupils have structured reading and literacy activities in morning tutor time, and to always have a book signed out from the library which they are reading for pleasure (this may or may not be age/level appropriate) but all pupils must have a banded book based on their Star Reader assessment, or phonic assessment, even if this is in addition to their chosen book. (see Appendix 1) - 8.6.5 All pupils have timetabled library-based lessons and will be inspired by staff, Pupil Reading Champions, and Pupil Librarians to respect the library and see reading as the core life skill which allows access to knowledge and therefor is a vital link to learning. - 8.6.6 Staff use the Lexonik Vocabulary resource to assist them in understanding and teaching appropriate vocabulary, spellings, syllabification, and morphemic awareness. - 8.6.7 There are established systems for identifying and supporting pupils with dyslexia.
+- 8.6.4 Key staff are responsible for delivering reading intervention sessions, the structure of which will be shaped around the individual pupil's needs. - 8.6.5 All pupils have structured reading and literacy activities in morning tutor time, and to always have a book signed out from the library which they are reading for pleasure (this may or may not be age/level appropriate) but all pupils must have a banded book based on their Star Reader assessment, or phonic assessment, even if this is in addition to their chosen book. (see Appendix 2) - 8.6.6 All pupils have timetabled library-based lessons and will be inspired by staff, Pupil Reading Champions, and Pupil Librarians to respect the library and see reading as the core life skill which allows access to knowledge and therefor is a vital link to learning. - 8.6.7 Staff utilise Lexonik Vocabulary to support targeted pupils, identified through data analysis and teacher feedback, to support these pupils in understanding and teaching appropriate vocabulary, spellings, syllabification, and morphemic awareness. - 8.6.8 There are established systems for identifying and supporting pupils with dyslexia.
 Who can then be offered support to assist them in reading and writing.
-Staff use a simple Dyslexia Signs Observation Form and work with the Literacy Lead and intervention staff to provide a pupil with strategies and equipment (presentation of key words, pictures associated with words, different coloured pens/writing sheets, coloured overlay strips for reading) appropriate to them. - 8.6.8 Reading skills should be developed in activities across the curriculum and are the responsibility of all teaching staff.
-All teaching staff will use Lexonik Vocabulary to assist them in the teaching of key words in their subject. - 8.6.9 Key words and unfamiliar word/terms should be both seen and heard during lessons. - 8.6.10 Key words should be presented with sound chunks visible to encourage pupils to see words as collections of sounds (Examples: encourage, collection, presented). - 8.6.11 Literacy lessons will introduce pupils to relevant, challenging texts, both fiction and non-fiction, and pupils of all abilities should experience and encounter a wide variety of texts and stories both on paper and on screen.
-The variety of authors and characters is culturally broad and involves BAME authors and protagonists from minority/marginalized groups. - 8.6.12 Literacy teachers should consider the Five Plagues of Reading (Doug Lemov: Reflections on teaching, literacy, coaching, and practice), and treat each aspect as a reading challenge that all pupils should encounter at the appropriate time in their learning. - 8.7 The library is the 'heart of the school' - 8.7.1 Reading is viewed as the vital skill needed to access the curriculum and learn about the world.
+Staff use a simple Dyslexia Signs Observation Form and work with the Literacy Lead and intervention staff to provide a pupil with strategies and equipment (presentation of key words, pictures associated with words, different coloured pens/writing sheets, coloured overlay strips for reading) appropriate to them. - 8.6.9 Reading skills should be developed in activities across the curriculum and are the responsibility of all teaching staff.
+Teaching staff use Lexonik Vocabulary to assist them in the teaching of key words in their subject. - 8.6.10 Key words and unfamiliar word/terms should be both seen and heard during lessons. - 8.6.11 Key words should be presented with sound chunks visible to encourage pupils to see words as collections of sounds (Examples: encourage, collection, presented). - 8.6.12 Literacy lessons will introduce pupils to relevant, challenging texts, both fiction and non-fiction, and pupils of all abilities should experience and encounter a wide variety of texts and stories both on paper and on screen.
+The variety of authors and characters is culturally broad and involves BAME authors and protagonists from minority/marginalized groups. - 8.6.13 Literacy teachers should consider the Five Plagues of Reading (Doug Lemov: Reflections on teaching, literacy, coaching, and practice), and treat each aspect as a reading challenge that all pupils should encounter at the appropriate time in their learning. - 8.7 The library is the 'heart of the school' - 8.7.1 Reading is viewed as the vital skill needed to access the curriculum and learn about the world.